Foster Children Demographics in Virginia

 Foster Care Statistics in Virginia

-• There are over 5,041 foster youth in state care in Virginia.
+- There are over 5,806 foster youth in Virginia.

-• The average stay in foster care is 20.25 months.
+- The average stay in foster care is 19.6 months or about 85 weeks.

 Did you know that fostering a child fosters a family?
 Not all children need a permanent home; sometimes, they simply need a place to stay while their parents work to establish a more suitable home.
 During a child's placement, the foster family may also work with the child's parents to help maintain familial connections.